why caitlyn jenner’s cover corset matters

 Those who kaught the recent Keeping Up With The Kardashians: About Bruce special saw Khloé surprise (then) Bruce with a few staples for her stepfather's new wardrobe.
 As Bruce gleefully unwrapped a pair of size 13 Christian Louboutin white pumps, Khloé bashfully cautioned "I don't know her taste yet, so I'm trying to figure that out."
 "Well, to be honest with you, I don't know her taste either," Bruce admitted, admiring the gold-tipped stiletto heels.
-Caitlyn Jenner might still be figuring out her day-to-day style, but we got our first glimpse at her look with the unveiling of her Vanity Fair cover yesterday.
+Caitlyn Jenner might still be figuring out her day-to-day style, but we got our first glimpse at the trans trailblazer's look with the unveiling of her Vanity Fair cover earlier today.

 Shot by Annie Leibovitz and styled by the magazine's Fashion and Style Director, Jessica Diehl, at Jenner's Malibu home, the intimate spread sees Caitlyn openly inhabiting her own space as a woman.
 Dressed in off-the-shoulder Donna Karan and plunging Zac Posen gowns in Vanity Fair's behind the scenes sneak peek, Caitlyn's confidence is pretty undeniable.
 Yet it's the 65-year-old's vintage corset cover look that's the most revolutionary.
 With her hair styled in natural waves by legend Oribe, Caitlyn is positioned as classically beautiful American bombshell with a helping of body positivity.
 She also chose, notably, not to wear tights.

-Caitlyn's corset recalls similar pastel coloured satin uniforms sported by Hugh Hefner's squad of bunnies from his Playboy Club's original Chicago location, which opened its doors in 1960.
-The silhouette's popularity is due in part to Hef's first ever cover star, then a little known actress named Marilyn Monroe, back in 53.
+Caitlyn's corset recalls similar pastel colored satin uniforms sported by Hugh Hefner's squad of bunnies from his Playboy Club's original Chicago location, which opened its doors to keyholders in 1960.
+The silhouette's popularity is due in part to Hef's first ever cover star, a little known actress named Marilyn Monroe, back in 53.
 Yet that nipped waist, underwire lift, and sleek structure can be traced back even further to Christian Dior's pioneering New Look silhouette from 47.